 - Set the alarm and get an early start!
 Get dressed, get your morning coffee ready and mentally prepare for a "normal day at the office".
 We are creatures of habit and this is a simple way to get a good start to your day!
 We start our day at 08.45 with a team meeting, to plan our day and boost our team!

 - "Go to work".
-Many of our colleagues are taking a brisk morning walk before they start their workday, just as they would on a standard day when heading to the office.
+Many of our colleagues take a brisk morning walk before they start their workday, just as they would on a standard day when heading to the office.
 It might sound silly but it is highly effective!

 - If possible, try to dedicate an area of your home as your dedicated workspace.
 By limiting your work to one area, or space, you mentally "set the tone" for work while keeping the rest of your home as a safe haven for relaxation and a mental free zone from work.